attalos/fl0wer/README.md

 $ java -jar evaluator.jar translate INPUT_DIR OUTPUT_DIR
 ```

-With your FL<sub>0</sub> ontologie, you can create taskfiles, which you will later use to benchmark the individual reasoners.
+With your FL<sub>0</sub> ontologies, you can create taskfiles, which you will later use to benchmark the individual reasoners.

 ```console
 $ java -jar evaluator.jar createClassification INPUT_DIR TASK_FILENAME TASK_COUNT TIMEOUT